 Advantages of OIL ETF

 Some of the advantages are as follows:

 - Oil, on the other hand, is one of the richest industries of the last century.
-In fact, it is the backbone of other major capital intensive industries like airlines, auto major and to some extent fast-moving consumer goods.
-As per independent research in 2018, oil industry size was estimated at 2.5 trillion $.
+In fact, it is the backbone of other major capital-intensive industries like airlines, auto major, and to some extent, fast-moving consumer goods.
+As per independent research in 2018, the oil industry size was estimated at 2.5 trillion $.

 - In fact, the expenditure on this industry by consumers is much more than other commodities like iron, gold, silver, etc. however, because of the huge volatility involved, many retail investors are not able to participate in this industry and are forced to be away from this unpredictable but fundamentally sound commodity market.
 It helps those investors in investing as a basket without worrying about the multiple industries which might be located very far geographically and thus eliminating country risk.

 - Dealing in Oil ETF provides the best hedge for the retail investors as well as for the firms that already have oil positions.
 Consider the example of the aviation industry that unknowingly has huge exposure to oil contracts because of the very industry they worked on fuels on this energy source.
 It helps these firms in hedging their naked positions and making sure the profitability in intact.

 - Oil ETF invests in companies across oil and gas commodities through commodity pools with limited partnerships through both derivative contracts such as futures and options and shares of the firms dealing in these commodities.

 - Oil ETF works as a proxy for investors who want to participate in oil traded firms and reap potential benefits.
 These investors can only focus on the oil index without worrying about operational issues like logistics, delivery, storage, etc.